 These risks and complications involved with hysterectomy are rare.
 However, if the female observes any of the symptoms above, she may need a second surgery to treat them.

-- In the hospital After the hysterectomy, the patient may need to stay in the hospital for one night in case of laparoscopic hysterectomy and two to five days in case of vaginal or abdominal hysterectomy.
+After the hysterectomy, the patient may need to stay in the hospital for one night in case of laparoscopic hysterectomy and two to five days in case of vaginal or abdominal hysterectomy.
 During the hospital stay, the doctor will prescribe pain medication to the patient for the pain and monitor the vitals, including breathing and heart rate of the patient.
 The patient is also encouraged to walk as soon as she feels comfortable.
 Walking will help prevent formation of blood clots in the legs (which can happen if the patient avoids walking or minor physical movement after the surgery).If the female has had a vaginal hysterectomy, the vagina will be bandaged with gauze to control bleeding.
 The gauze will be removed by the doctor after a few days after the surgery.
 However, the female may have blood or brownish discharge from the vagina for about 10 days post-surgery.
 The female is suggested to use a sanitary pad, tampon or menstrual cup to protect the clothes from getting stained.

-- At Home After the discharge from hospital, it is important for the female to continue walking.
+- After the discharge from hospital, it is important for the female to continue walking.
 The female is suggested to take small walks, which can even be inside the house or in the neighborhood.
 However, the female is advised to avoid certain activities during the recovery period.
 Such activities include:

 - Pushing and pulling heavy objects